George Albee

-Career
+Early life

 Albee was born in St. Marys, Pennsylvania.
 He attended Bethany College and graduated in 1943 with a Master’s degree.
 He was drafted into the Army Air Forces and served until the end of World War II.
 During his army days, he was exposed to more diversity than what he previously knew from his hometown in Pennsylvania, and with this he was exposed to more diversity in cultures.

-After leaving the forces he attended the University of Pittsburgh where he attained his masters and doctoral degrees.
+After leaving the forces Albee attended the University of Pittsburgh where he attained his masters and doctoral degrees.
 Having received his doctorate in 1949 he spent the next two years in a research appointment at Western Psychiatric Institute.
-From 1951 to 1953 Albee worked for the central office of the American Psychological Association.
-He was a distinguished member of PSI CHI International Honor Society for Psychology.
+From 1951 to 1953 he worked for the central office of the American Psychological Association.
+He was a distinguished member of Psi Chi psychology honor society.

-In 1953 Albee went to Finland for a year as a Fulbright scholar, before returning to the US to become a professor at Case Western Reserve University, a post he held for 16 years.
-In 1971 Albee left Case Western for a position at the University of Vermont.
-He remained here until his retirement in 1991.
-During that time, he married Constance Impallaria, They had four children: Alec, Luke, Marina, and Sarah.
+In 1953 Albee spent a year at the University of Helsinki, Finland as a Fulbright scholar.

+Academia

+Albee returned to the United States in 1954.
+Upon his return, he became an associate professor at Case Western Reserve University, after which he became a full professor.
+In 1958 he became the George Trumbull Ladd Distinguished Professor of Psychology.

-During his career Albee was the author of groundbreaking studies in the 1950s and 1960s, that showed societal factors such as poverty, racism, sexism and child abuse, were to a large degree responsible for mental illness.
+During the 1950s and 1960s, Albee wrote groundbreaking studies that showed societal factors such as poverty, racism, sexism and child abuse, were to a large degree responsible for mental illness.
 He believed the psychological profession needed to focus more on prevention, rather than one to one treatment.
-After his retirement Albee spent time travelling around the world giving lectures on psychology as well as writing a humor column for his local newspaper the Longboat Observer.

-In 1963 he served on the National Institute of Mental Health training grants review committee.
+In 1963 Albee served on the National Institute of Mental Health training grants review committee.
 One of his responsibilities was to judge the aptness of proposed mental health training programs.
-From 1969-70 Albee was the president of the American Psychological Association.
+From 1969-70 he was the president of the American Psychological Association (APA).
 During his tenure he negotiated conflicts between the mainstream of psychology and the demands of Black and female psychologists.

-During his presidency of the APA, George challenged norms and current wisdom as it pertains to the improvement of humankind’s welfare.
+During his presidency of the APA, Albee challenged norms and current wisdom as it pertains to the improvement of humankind’s welfare.
 George had a way of showing others the social evils of society, that it is exploitation and abuse of power that contributes to the suffering of humans, not just the internal malfunctions.
 He believed that corporations’ self-interest could override the integrity and activities of the APA.

-Prior to becoming president, he served as an assistant executive secretary for the APA, where he was responsible for public information, relations, and placement.
+Before becoming president of the APA, Albee served as an assistant executive secretary for it, in which capacity he was responsible for public information, relations, and placement.
 In addition to his presidency and secretary positions at the APA, he was also a member of nine of its divisions.
 Some of these divisions include the Society of Clinical Psychology, Society for Community Research and Action, Society for the Psychology of Women, and Society for the Psychological Study of Lesbian, Gay, and Bisexual Issues.